-When loading your cargo, be sure it is distributed evenly to prevent overloading front to back and side to side.
+When loading your cargo, be sure it is disturbed evenly to prevent overloading front to back and side to side.
 Heavy items should be placed low and as close to the axle positions as reasonable.
 Too many items on one side may overload a tire.
 The best way to know the actual weight of the vehicle is to weigh it at a public scale.
 Talk to your RV dealer to discuss the weighing methods needed to capture the various weights related to the RV.
-This would include weights for the following: axles, wheels, hitch or pin (in the case of a trailer) and total weight.
+This would include weights for the following: axles, wheels, hitch, and total weight.

-How Overloading Affects Your RV and Tires
+How Overloading Affects Your RV and Tires.